Chick-fil-A distributed "Back the Blue" shirts in the wake of July 2016 "Black Lives Matter" protests.

 Nearly every version of the popular tale was written from a standpoint that presumed that people either opposed police officers or the Black Lives Matter movement:

 However, the claim about Chick-fil-A introducing “Back the Blue” shirts in response to events in July 2016 was easily disproved.
 In November 2015, the pro-law enforcement web site PoliceOne reported that the shirts were worn at a single Texas location of the chicken chain, and that event took place in October 2015, well before the July 2016 Dallas protest:

 Employees at the College Park Chick-fil-A wore “Back the Blue” shirts to show support to law enforcement, Independent Journal reported.

 “We’re supporting those everyday heroes that protect us,” location manager Eli Advincula told the publication.
 “There are [police officer] regulars that eat here all the time, and we just want them to know that.”

 The blue also symbolizes the local high school football team.

-Also linked from the post was an article (which originally included an embedded Facebook post that has since been deleted) identifying the shirt-wearers as being in Conroe, Texas.
-We contacted Chick-fil-A corporate to ask whether the shirts were created in 2016, and whether they were a chain-wide issue.
-A representative told us that the shirts were the work of high school employees of Chick-fil-A and that they were worn at a single location in Texas in October 2015.
+The PoliceOne report linked to an article identifying the shirt-wearers as being in Conroe, Texas.
+We contacted Chick-fil-A corporate to ask whether the shirts were created in 2016, and whether they were a chain-wide issue, and a representative told us that the shirts were the work of high school employees of Chick-fil-A and that they were worn at a single location in Texas in October 2015.

 On 14 July 2016, a representative for Chick-fil-A clarified to us that the shirts were never meant as a reference to police officers: